profK/FVTTBridge/README.md

 Retyped.pixi

 ## Setup
-** Make sure that the porperties of all files in the Resources tree are to to "copy if newer" **
+**Make sure that the properties of all files in the Resources tree are set to "copy if newer"**

 ## Usages Notes